muicss/js-seed/README.md

  * Jest for unit testing
  * Node.js entrypoint

 Our goal is to help developers build JavaScript apps and packages from the ground up using current best practices.
-If you have any suggestions for how to improve the `js-seed` skeleton please create a GitHub issue.
+If you have suggestions for how to improve `js-seed` please create a GitHub issue.

 ## Directory structure